berenddeboer/cdk-rds-sql/README.md

 # About

-This CDK construct library makes it possible create databases, schemas, and roles to an Aurora Serverless database created in that stack.
+This CDK construct library makes it possible create databases, schemas, and roles to an Aurora Serverless or database cluster created in that stack.
+Both Aurora Serverless v1 and v2 are supported.

 This construct library is intended to be used in enterprise environments, and works in isolated subnets.